unorderly/reorderable/README.md

 https://github.com/visfitness/reorderable
 ```

-To add this package to your XCode project, follow [these instructions](https://developer.apple.com/documentation/xcode/adding-package-dependencies-to-your-app).
+To add this package to your Xcode project, follow [these instructions](https://developer.apple.com/documentation/xcode/adding-package-dependencies-to-your-app).

 ## Documentation